xXleowXx/gitlab-charts/doc/quickstart/index.md

 gitlab-webservice  gitlab.domain.tld     35.239.27.235   80, 443   118m
 ```

-Notice there are 3 entries and they all have the same IP address.
+Notice there are three entries and they all have the same IP address.
 Take this IP address and add it to your DNS for the domain
 you have chosen to use.
 You can add 3 separate records of type `A`, but we
 suggest adding a single "wildcard" record for simplicity.
 In Google Cloud DNS,